 You can also use fish or shrimp for an equally authentic Chinese curry.

-What vegetables can I use in Chinese Chicken Curry?
+What vegetables can I use in Chinese Curry?

 Traditionally green peppers and potatoes are used as well as a whole array of other vegetables.
 In British takeaway version of this curry you will always see green peas.

-Do you serve Chinese Curry over rice or noodles?
+Do you serve it over rice or noodles?

 Chinese curry is absolutely delicious served over plain steamed rice but if you prefer noodles, who am I to stop you?!